UBS overhauls structure, offers investors extra cash

 The Swiss bank will swap shares into a new group holding company, meaning its businesses could be separated more easily if one ran into trouble without jeopardizing the others, preventing a repeat of 2008 when Swiss taxpayers had to save the bank from huge losses in the United States.

-Chief Executive Sergio Ermotti said UBS's success in shrinking its investment bank and focusing on its less-risky private bank would help it to drive returns for shareholders.
+Chief Executive Sergio Ermotti said UBS's success in shrinking its investment bank and focussing on its less-risky private bank would help it to drive returns for shareholders.

 "Our performance has proven that the model works," Ermotti said in a presentation to analysts and investors in Zurich on Tuesday.
 “We intend to return any excess of capital that we don’t need to support our own business.”

-UBS beat analyst expectations with a 7 percent rise in first-quarter net profit to 1.05 billion Swiss francs ($1.20 billion).
+UBS beat analyst expectations with a 7 percent rise in first-quarter net profit to 1.05 billion Swiss francs (862.3 million pounds).
 However, the jump, due to cost cuts and a lower tax rate, masked a drop in earnings from wealth management and investment banking.

 Analysts had expected net profit of 905 million francs, according to a Reuters poll, yet the underlying numbers failed to impress them.